 The Mantle Great Dane ought to possess color, patterns, and markings as stated by the A.K.C. and G.D.C.A. standards, any variation in color or marking shall be censured and regarded as a deviation.
 Thus, any Mantle Great Dane, that does not come in the ambit of color classifications, must be disqualified from championships.

 Mismarked Mantle Great Dane

-Mismarked Mantle Great Danes must not be taken as ‘rare dogs’.
+There are Mismarked Mantle Great Danes as well in the breed.
+These dogs must not be taken as ‘rare dogs’ at all.
 The most sought after Mantle Great Danes are pure Black, and White with no other colors displaying on their coat.
 A little white marking on the black coat is allowed for a Mantle Great Dane.
-Anyhow further divergence such as merle, blue, brown or fawn color markings are not accepted for an accurate Mantle colored Great Dane thus making a mismarked Mantle Great Dane.

 Blue Mantle Great Dane

 Blue Mantle Great Dane is a mismarked Mantle Great Dane.
 The dogs are not recognized show dogs in the U.S.A. whilst the color is acceptable in European Great Danes.
 The black color of a Mantle Great Dane is substituted by blue when it is a Blue Mantle Great Dane.
 The eye color for the Blue Mantle Great Dane puppy might be grey.
 Which changes to light amber or yellow once the dog matures.